Jake Lloyd: 1996–2000: Acting debut and stardom with Star Wars

 Prior to his audition, Lloyd was already an enthusiast of Star Wars and wore a Darth Vader costume one Halloween.
 He auditioned twice and waited two years before being cast as Anakin.
+Lloyd's age was closer to the age of his character when filming began.
+Initially, Anakin was ten years old but after a change in the script his age was lowered to nine.
 Lloyd established several similarities between himself and his character saying, "I love doing mechanics; he is one mechanical kid.
 I like to build stuff."
 Like with some of the cast, he was impressed by the production including the props and costumes.
 Lloyd said, "It was just fantastic.
 I was blown away the first day."

-"I couldn’t believe some of the things they wrote about the prequels, you know.
-I mean really, beyond ‘I didn’t like it’.
-I’m still angry about the way they treated Jake Lloyd.
+"I couldn't believe some of the things they wrote about the prequels, you know.
+I mean really, beyond 'I didn't like it'.
+I'm still angry about the way they treated Jake Lloyd.
 He was only ten years old, that boy, and he did exactly what George wanted him to do.
 Believe me, I understand clunky dialog."